kabarton62/cybersec-tools-II/sqli/exercise4.md

 sqlmap can enumerate the current database, current user, and current user's privileges with the options **--current-db**, **--current-user**, and **--privileges**.
 Enumerate the database, user and user privileges for DVWA.

-> **Capture a screenshot of the sqlmap results showing the current database, current user and current user's privileges.**
+> :anger: Capture a screenshot of the sqlmap results showing the current database, current user and current user's privileges.

 ### Challenge 4: Enumerate all Databases available to the Current User

 The **--dbs** option will list all databases that the current user has permissions to read or modify.
 Enumerate all databases that the current user can access.

-> **Capture a screenshot of the sqlmap results showing all databases that the current user can access.**
+> :anger: Capture a screenshot of the sqlmap results showing all databases that the current user can access.

 ### Challenge 4: Dump tables from a Database other than the Current Database